chris1111/AssetsCar-Builder/README.md

 #### Assets.car file can be use on any other App with the file AppIcon.icns create.

 - Working from 10.8 to macOS Tahoe 26
 - You need Xcode and the commandLine xcrun.
-Type: `xcrun  --show-sdk-version`
+Type: `xcrun  --show-sdk-version` to verify
 - You need an Icon (.png) 1024x1024px
 - Credit: [Apple](https://developer.apple.com/documentation/Xcode/managing-assets-with-asset-catalogs), [Platypus](https://github.com/sveinbjornt/Platypus)
 - View and Edit Assets.car files [Samra.zip](https://github.com/chris1111/AssetsCar-Builder/raw/refs/heads/main/SourcesApp/Samra/Samra.zip)